-The company's activities consist of owning, operating, investing and trading in industry, real estate, commerce and consumer-related activities, services, securities and any other activity connected with the aforementioned activities.
-The activities are conducted by the company itself or by its subsidiaries, and by investing in or in collaboration with other enterprises, in both cases in Norway and/or abroad.
+"The company's activities consist of owning, operating, investing and trading in industry, real estate, commerce and consumer-related activities, services, securities and any other activity connected with the aforementioned activities.
+The activities are conducted by the company itself or by its subsidiaries, and by investing in or in collaboration with other enterprises, in both cases in Norway and/or abroad."

-In accordance with its objects clause, Orkla operates in several areas.
-The Group's core business is branded consumer goods, but the Group also has activities in the energy, real estate and financial investments sectors.
+In accordance with our objects clause, we operate in several areas.
+Our core business is brands and consumer-oriented companies, but we also have activities in the energy, real estate and financial investment sectors.